Prehistoric period and culture in India Upsc

 They also lived rarely in huts made of leaves.
 Some of the famous sites of the Old Stone Age in India are:

 a.
-The Soan valley and Potwar Plateau in northwest India.
+The Soan Valley and Potwar Plateau in northwest India.

 b.
 The Siwalik hills in north India.